Biden receives COVID-19 vaccination

 PENCE GETS COVID VACCINE TO SHOW IT'S 'SAFE AND EFFECTIVE'

-"I'm doing this to demonstrate that people should be prepared when it's available to take the vaccine.
+"I'm doing this to demonstrate that people should be prepared, when it's available, to take the vaccine.
 There's nothing to worry about," Biden said after receiving his shot.

 Biden was accompanied by his wife Jill Biden, who received her vaccination earlier in the day.